 When it comes to low-volume keywords in new campaigns, you might want to avoid using Phrase Match type.
 If you use Phrase Match, BMM and Exact Match at the beginning of a campaign, you’ll only be scattering clicks and you’ll have to wait a longer period of time to study conversion data that will allow you to optimize bid management.

 Besides, using Phrase Match involves a lot of work and you’re better off optimizing other aspects of your campaign.

 For effective bid management, you need to keep Ad Rank in mind.
 Apart from determining your ad’s place on search results, Ad Rank is also used to determine which keywords in your campaign will trigger particular ads.
 Sometimes, a BMM keyword with a higher Quality Score and AdRank can receive priority over an Exact Match keyword and lead to lower ROI down the line.

-To avoid this, a regular or white label AdWords agency may suggest bidding higher for Exact Match type or creating separate ad groups.
+To avoid this, a regular or white label Google Ads agency may suggest bidding higher for Exact Match type or creating separate ad groups.